isystemsdirect/ScingOS/docs/BRAND_GUIDELINES.md

 - Place navy text on deep blue background (low contrast)
 - Use neon green as primary brand color (accent only)
 - Apply gradients to logo (solid colors only)
+- Use golden yellow as background color (accent only)

 ---